tush-tr/JavaScript-is-love/README.md

 <li> slice - copy portion of an arr
 <li> splice - remove/replace elements
 <li> sort - sorts an array.
 The sort() method sorts the elements of an array in place and returns the sorted array.
-The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.
+The default sort order is ascending, built upon converting the elements into strings, then comparing their sequences of UTF-16 code units values.<br><br>

 >arrays are reference types which means that the actual array data is not the content that is stored in the slot in memory for each variable.Instead it is a reference.